ajlineb/GoodReadMe_Generator/dropOff/README.md

 ## Contributions

-Send an email and let me know what should be added!
+email me and let me know what could be added!

 ## Tests

-Start up a localhost server and start typing in some notes!
+run the program using node index.js

 ## Questions